friends-of-tutorials/securely-transfer-messages/README.md

 ##### 2.1.1.2 Disadvantage

-* the message is catchable and breaks some rules of information security:
+* the message is catchable and modifiable.
+This transfer breaks some rules of information security:
   * confidentiality
   * integrity
   * authenticity